How Apple Watch Tracks Respiratory Rate While Sleeping

 * This article is from our Tip of the Day newsletter. . *

-Knowing your sleeping respiratory rate can help you keep tabs on health conditions such as asthma or sleep apnea, and help you gauge when to seek medical attention if necessary.
+Knowing what your breathing rate while sleeping is can help you keep tabs on health conditions such as asthma and sleep apnea.
+It can also help you gauge when to seek medical attention if necessary.
 Fortunately, Apple Watch offers an effortless method to track this and other health information in a private and secure way.
 We'll show you how.

 Why You’ll Love This Tip: